nightscout/AndroidAPS/README-Combo.md

 - Setting a basal profile other than 1 on the pump, or delivering extended boluses or multiwave boluses from the pump will disable the loop functionality for 6h as the the loop can't run safely under those conditions.
-- If multiple boluses are given within a single minute, only one might be recognized.
+- If multiple boluses are given within a single minute, only one will be recognized.
 This is due to the Combo saving history records with minute-precision only.
-However, this case is only possible for very small boluses and is unlikely to occur in non-testing scenarios (e.g. bolusing from the pump and then immediately bolusing from AAPS).
+However, this case is only possible for very small boluses and is unlikely to occur in non-testing scenarios (e.g. bolusing from the pump and then immediately bolusing from AAPS or giving smaller boluses in the pump in quick succession).
 - If a TBR is set on the pump, AAPS will cancel it.
 This is because it's not possible to determine the start point of a TBR until it is finished or was cancelled at which point a record in the pump's history is created.
 Before that, there is none and it's simply not possible to determine